jr-b/xenofeminism-manifesto-fr/README.md

 > Small publishing/editing project of the French version of the Xenofeminism manifesto, written by the Laboria Cuboniks collective.

-The original manifesto can be found here: https://laboriacuboniks.net/manifesto/
+The original Xenofeminism manifesto can be found here: https://laboriacuboniks.net/manifesto/

 ## Objectives